richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Great Believers* - Rebecca Makkai
 - *Chasing the Chinese Dream* - Nick Holdstock
 - *Illuminations* - Arthur Rimbaud
+- *The Tibetan Book of the Dead* - Robert A.F.
+Thurman

 ### 2018